Terrence Masson: Education

 Masson graduated from the University of Massachusetts Lowell in 1989 with a BFA in Graphic Design and a minor in Art History, followed by William Paterson University in 1990 with an MFA in Computer Animation.

 Career

-Masson was the Founder and CEO of Building Conversation, an augmented reality company serving the AEC and real estate industries.
+Masson was the Founder and CEO of Building Conversation, an augmented reality company serving the architectural engineering & construction (AEC) and real estate industries.

 He came up through the ranks with credits in approximately 20 feature films, including three Star Wars movies, Hook, True Lies and Interview with the Vampire.
 Masson began his own consulting company "Digital Fauxtography" in 1994, working as a Creative Producer, Director, and VFX Supervisor.
-He also single-handedly developed the original animation technique for South Park in 1996.
+He also single-handedly developed the original computer animation technique for South Park in 1996.